-- ii) A map of Brighstone Church of England Aided Primary School catchment area is available from the school office. - iii) Sibling refers to brother or sister, half-brother or half-sister, adoptive brother or adoptive sister, foster brother or foster sister, step-brother of step sister living as one family unit at the same address.
-It will also be applied to situation where a full, half or adopted brother or sister are living at separate addresses. - iv) Displaced refers to a child who was refused a place at the catchment school in the normal admission round having named it in the application and was not offered a higher named preference school.
-To identify the child's catchment school please use the maps and links in Appendix 1.
-Note that some addresses are in catchment for more than one school and in this case, displaced refers to a child who was refused a place at any of their catchment schools. - v) Staff includes all those on the payroll of the school who have been an employee continuously for two years at the time of application.
+- iii) A map of Brighstone Church of England Aided Primary School catchment area is available in Appendix A. - iv) Sibling refers to brother or sister, half-brother or half-sister, adoptive brother or adoptive sister, foster brother or foster sister, step-brother of step sister living as one family unit at the same address.
+It will also be applied to situation where a full, half or adopted brother or sister are living at separate addresses. - v) Displaced refers to a child who was refused a place at the catchment school in the normal admission round having named it in the application and was not offered a higher named preference school.
+To identify the child's catchment school please use the links below.
+Note that some addresses are in catchment for more than one school and in this case, displaced refers to a child who was refused a place at any of their catchment schools. - vi) Staff includes all those on the payroll of the school who have been an employee continuously for two years at the time of application.
 Children of staff refers to a situation where the staff member is the natural parent, the legal guardian or a resident step-parent.